• Free shipping

 Richard McKay |

-The type of flooring used in a property can significantly influence its acoustic properties, affecting noise transmission and reverberation within the space.
-Understanding how different flooring materials impact acoustics is essential for architects, builders, and facility managers.
+The type of flooring used in a building can have a big impact on its acoustic properties, noise transmission and reverberation within the space.
+Architects, builders and facility managers need to understand how different flooring materials affect acoustics.

-In this blog, we explore the relationship between flooring and noise control, highlighting the importance of tailored solutions for various settings and providing insights into effective materials and strategies.
+In this blog we look at the relationship between flooring and noise control, highlighting solutions for different uses, applications and materials.

-Certain facilities demand exceptional noise control due to their unique operational needs.
+Some facilities demand exceptional noise control due to their unique operational requirements.

-Below are examples of spaces where acoustic considerations are paramount:
+Here are examples of spaces where acoustic considerations are key:

 1. Gyms and Fitness Centres

-Gyms are notorious for high noise and vibration levels due to heavy footfall, dropped weights, and energetic group classes.
-Noise management ensures a pleasant experience for gym users and minimises disturbances to neighbouring areas, especially in urban settings or mixed-use developments.
+Gyms are notoriously noisy and vibrational due to heavy footfall, dropped weights and group classes.
+Noise management and high impact flooring ensures a pleasant experience for gym users and minimises disturbance to surrounding areas, especially in urban or mixed-use developments.

 2. Hospitals

-In healthcare settings, quiet environments are essential for patient recovery and focus.
-Noise reduction strategies in hospitals minimise the transmission of sound from equipment, staff movement, and conversations, ensuring a restful atmosphere.
+In healthcare environments quietness is essential for patient recovery and focus.
+Noise reduction in hospitals minimises sound transmission from equipment, staff movement and conversation, for a restful atmosphere.

 3. Law Enforcement Facilities

-Police stations and law enforcement offices often require confidential soundproofing to protect sensitive discussions.
-Acoustic flooring can prevent sound transfer between interrogation rooms, conference areas, and neighbouring spaces.
+Police stations and law enforcement offices require confidential soundproofing to protect sensitive discussions.
+Acoustic flooring prevents sound transfer between interrogation rooms, conference areas and surrounding spaces.

 4. Dance and Performance Studios

-Dance studios require flooring that minimises noise transfer while enhancing acoustics for music and performance.
-Proper flooring also needs to absorb impact noise to protect dancers and performers from injury.
+Dance studios need flooring that minimises noise transfer and enhances acoustics for music and performance.
+Proper sprung flooring also needs to absorb impact noise to protect dancers and performers from injury.

 5. Recording Studios

-Sound isolation is the cornerstone of recording studio design.
-Specialised flooring and wall systems are crucial to eliminating external noise interference and controlling internal sound reverberation.
+Sound isolation is the foundation of recording studio design.
+Specialised flooring and wall systems are critical to eliminate external noise interference and internal sound reverberation.

 6. Cinemas and Theatres

-In these entertainment spaces, controlling sound transfer is crucial to prevent disruption between auditoriums and maintain sound quality.
-High-performing wall and floor acoustics are essential for delivering an immersive experience.
+In these entertainment spaces sound transfer needs to be controlled to prevent disruption between auditoriums and maintain sound quality.
+High performing wall and floor acoustics are essential for an immersive experience.

 Key Acoustic Factors